-On a deserted beach road near Tabor Heights, N.J., some men in suits are attempting to change a tire while Gyp Rosetti (Bobby Cannavale
+On a deserted beach road near Tabor Heights, N.J., some men in suits are attempting to change a tire while Giuseppe Colombano "Gyp" Rosetti (Bobby Cannavale

 It's Winter in Atlantic City on the eve of 1923.
 A boy brings a coffee delivery to what appears to be a heavily protected hideout where Owen Slater (Charlie Cox

 ) and Nucky Thompson are waiting.
 Nucky is talking to a bound man in a chair who says his name is Nate.
 Nucky insists to Nate that he's not angry and realizes that Nate steals things for a living.
 Manny Horvitz (William Forsythe

 ) smacks the guy in the back of the head now and then to get a response.
 Nucky runs through the details of a theft at one of his warehouses, where Doyle was supposed to be standing guard.
 It soon becomes clear that Nucky is more annoyed with Doyle than he is with Nate, because Nate was only doing his job.
 Doyle, clearly, was not.
 Nate is pleased when Nucky tells Manny to untie him.
 He's not so pleased when Nucky adds, "Oh, but before you do, put a bullet in his head."
 Manny does the deed after telling Nate, "Certain people you do not steal from."

 Margaret is prepping for New Year's festivities at the house.
 Teddy takes interest in news of aviatrix Carrie Duncan's pending flight across North America.

 At the Commodore's house which she has turned into a high class brothel, Gillian (Gretchen Mol

 ) is writing a check to the coal company under Jimmy's name.
 She's running a meeting of the Artemis Club, introducing a new girl, and telling the gathered ladies to resist the urge to partake in drinking and remember why they're there.
 Richard Harrow (Jack Huston